 Figure 5.5: Multi-scale Deep CNN for Object Detection.
 The proposal sub-network presented by Cai et al. [94] performs detection at multiple output layers to match objects at different scales.
 Scale-specific detectors are combined to produce a strong multi-scale object detector.
-Figure courtesy of Cai et al. [94] © 2016 IEEE.
+Reprinted by permission from Springer Nature Customer Service Centre GmbH: Springer Nature ECCV, Cai et al. [94], © 2016.

-scale-dependent pooling approach that provides convolutional features from the corresponding scale for each proposal, they achieve competitive results on KITTI cyclist 5.1c).
-Xiang et al. [728] (SubCNN) improve on the orientation estimation task by guiding the proposal generating and detection network using subcategory information obtained from 3DVP [727].
+scale-dependent pooling approach that provides convolutional features from the corresponding scale for each proposal, they achieve competitive results on KITTI cyclist 5.1c.
+Xiang et al. [739] (SubCNN) improve on the orientation estimation task by guiding the proposal generating and detection network using subcategory information obtained from 3DVP [738].
 Object subcategories are defined for objects with similar properties or attributes such as appearance, pose, or shape.
 This formulation allows them to achieve the best performance in pedestrian orientation estimation (Table 5.2b).
 The best performing Region-Proposal networks are presented by Cai et al. [94] and Chabot et al. [102].
 MS-CNN [94] consists of two subnetworks, i.e., a multi-scale proposal network and a detection network.
 The proposal network, illustrated in Figure 5.5, has several output layers corresponding to different scales.
 On each output layer, the detection network is applied that allows detecting objects at different scales.
-Their multi-scale CNN performs well on pedestrians and cyclists (Tables 5.1b,5.1c).
+Their multi-scale CNN performs well on pedestrians and cyclists (Tables 5.1b, 5.1c).
 Deep MANTA [102] leverages a 3D vehicle model dataset for 3D vehicle detection from images.
 They first extract region proposals from the input image with an iterative refinement of region proposals using a coarse-to-fine CNN (Deep MANTA network).
 Afterwards, they use a network to choose the closest 3D model from the 3D dataset and perform matching between the 2D regions from the image and 3D models to recover the vehicle orientation and 3D location.
 This allows them even to detect parts of cars that are occluded and estimate the orientation of cars.
+They achieve competitive results on car detection (Table 5.1a) and the best performance on the car orientation estimation task (Table 5.2a).